Shinto shrine: Shinmei-zukuri

 (神明造, Shinmei-zukuri) is an ancient style typical of, and most common at, Ise Grand Shrine, the holiest of Shinto shrines.
 It is most common in Mie prefecture.
 Characterized by an extreme simplicity, its basic features can be seen in Japanese architecture from the Kofun period (250–538 CE) onwards and it is considered the pinnacle of Japanese traditional architecture.
-Built in planed, unfinished wood, the honden is either 3×2 ken or 1×1 ken in size, has a raised floor, a gabled roof with an entry on one of the non-gabled sides, no upward curve at the eaves, and decorative logs called chigi and katsuogi protruding from the roof's ridge.
+Built in planed, unfinished wood, the is either 3×2 or 1×1 in size, has a raised floor, a gabled roof with an entry on one of the non-gabled sides, no upward curve at the eaves, and decorative logs called and protruding from the roof's ridge.
 The oldest extant example is Nishina Shinmei Shrine.

 Sumiyoshi-zukuri

-(住吉造, Sumiyoshi-zukuri) takes its name from Sumiyoshi Taisha's honden in Ōsaka.
-The building is 4 ken wide and 2 ken deep and has an entrance under the gable.
+(住吉造, Sumiyoshi-zukuri) takes its name from Sumiyoshi Taisha's in Ōsaka.
+The building is 4 wide and 2 deep and has an entrance under the gable.
 Its interior is divided in two sections, one at the front (外陣, gejin) and one at the back (内陣, naijin) with a single entrance at the front.
 Construction is simple, but the pillars are painted in vermilion and the walls in white.

 The style is supposed to have its origin in old palace architecture.
 Another example of this style is Sumiyoshi Jinja, part of the Sumiyoshi Sanjin complex in Fukuoka Prefecture.
 In both cases, as in many others, there is no veranda.